By Proppi Editorial Team Updated 6 min read

 5. It only works if capital growth eventually exceeds your total after-tax losses

-6. Kiwi investors: NZ effectively binned this strategy — it’s a genuine reason some look across the ditch
+6. Kiwi investors: New Zealand effectively binned this strategy — it’s a genuine reason some look across the ditch

 For where negative gearing sits among the other recurring decisions Australian landlords have to make, see our reality-check companion guide What Amateur Property Investors Actually Need in Australia.